Why Is Employee Recognition Important?

 Often, when a company does well, management gets all the rewards and attention.
 So what happens next?
 Motivation and engagement goes down.
 Because why would you work hard for someone else to be rewarded?
 To put it simply, employees notice when they aren’t being noticed.
 And if they go unnoticed, they’ll stop working as hard.
 Because what’s the point?

 A good manager will pass on recognition to the people on their team.
 You may think you’re over-recognizing, but there is no such thing.
-Just like eating or sleeping people need to be recognized regularly to feel nourished in the workplace.
+Just like eating or sleeping, people need to be recognized regularly to feel nourished in the workplace.
+The benefits of an effective rewards and recognition program cannot be overstated.
+In fact, many organizations with a great rewards and recognition strategy often see an engagement boost of nearly 2X AND a 31% reduction in turnover.

 Let’s look at some more stats.
 40% of employees in the United States state that receiving recognition more often would encourage them to do more work.
 63% of appropriately recognized employees are highly unlikely to quit their jobs.
 Employee turnover can cost a company a lot of time and money, but perhaps more importantly, employees that are thinking about quitting their jobs aren’t happy or productive.
 Being recognized means they’ll spend more time working and less time thinking about how they wish they were somewhere else.